 - Capture – The reserved funds are transferred from the shopper to your account.

-You can either perform the capture manually in Magento, or have it happen automatically after the payment has been authorised.
+You can either perform the capture manually in Adobe Commerce, or have it happen automatically after the payment has been authorised.

 To change the capture delay:

-- Log in to your Customer Area with your merchant-level account.
+- Log in to your Customer Area with your merchant account.

 - In the Capture Delay drop-down menu, select one of the following:

-- manual if you want to capture all payments manually in Magento.
+- manual if you want to capture all payments manually in Adobe Commerce.